Jollywatt/typst-fletcher/src/utils.typ

 	(center: center, radius: radius, start: start, stop: stop) }

-/// Return true if an element is a space or sequence of spaces
+/// Return true if a content element is a space or sequence of spaces
 #let is-space(el) = {
 	if el == none { return true }
 	if repr(el.func()) == "space" { return true }